alexwardcodes/Project2-RateMyCatApp/README.md

 ## Description

 This project was assigned at the end of the fifth week of General Assembly’s 3-month SEI (Software Engineering Immersive) course, which teaches complete beginners the basics  of software engineering with an aim to launch a career in this sector.
-The aim of the project was to design an in Express.js/Node.js over the course of one week.
-This project was a group project together with two other studfents on the course.
+The aim of the project was to design an app in Express.js/Node.js over the course of one week.
+This project was a group project together with two other students on the course.

 ## Deployment link